emberjs/website/source/guides/routing/defining-your-routes.md

 (If you don't explicitly define an `App.IndexController`, Ember.js will automatically generate one for you.)

-Ember.js automatically figures out the names of routes and controllers based on the name you pass to `this.route`.
+Ember.js automatically figures out the names of the routes and controllers based on the name you pass to `this.route`.

 <table>